Skip to content

 Wrist/Forearm Supination

-Should I do this for every set of curls?
+Should I do this on every set?

 RESISTANCE BAND BICEP WORKOUT #1 (sets & reps)